fintano/VulkanTest/ReadMe.md

-**VulkanTest** is a simple and ongoing sample project extending the Vulkan-Tutorial codebase, designed to add custom features to the Vulkan rendering environment for experimental purposes.
+**VulkanTest** is an experimental rendering project that extends the Vulkan-Tutorial codebase.
+It implements various graphics features including PBR (Physically Based Rendering), deferred lighting, and interactive camera controls.
+The latest version (v0.2) offers glTF model loading and PBR material testing capabilities, while the previous version (v0.1) established advanced lighting systems, camera controls, and a GUI interface for real-time adjustments.

 ## How to Run